-- Having closed temporarily to allow for revised public health guidance to be issued, the Dublin area Registration Office in Burgh Quay and Registration Offices outside Dublin reopened for first-time registrations by appointment from 24 August. - The online Registration Renewal System for immigration registration has been extended to all Dublin-based non-EEA nationals seeking to renew their immigration registration, who have less than 30 days left on their permission. - The renewal registration process involves completing an online form, uploading supporting documents, paying a fee and then submitting the passport and current IRP Card via registered post to ISD Burgh Quay.
+- Effective 22 October the Dublin area Registration Office in Burgh Quay will temporarily close to the public for first-time registration appointments.
+Renewal applications will continue to be accepted and processed online and passports will be returned to customers by post as normal. - Registration Offices outside Dublin have reopened for first-time registrations by appointment. - The online Registration Renewal System for immigration registration has been extended to all Dublin-based non-EEA nationals seeking to renew their immigration registration, who have less than 30 days left on their permission. - The renewal registration process involves completing an online form, uploading supporting documents, paying a fee and then submitting the passport and current IRP Card via registered post to ISD Burgh Quay.
 No attendance at Burgh Quay is required. - Immigration Service Delivery (ISD) has temporarily stopped accepting visa applications.
 Online applications are available as usual, but applications will not be processed, apart from emergency visas for essential workers, and visas for immediate family members of Irish citizens, legal residents and EU citizens.
 Any application made online will remain valid until restrictions are lifted. - Visa-required nationals, currently outside Ireland, with an expired IRP card are required to apply for an entry visa through their local consulate / VFS Global office.